laurencelundblade/QCBOR/README.md

 stable for over a year.
 There is a crypto adaptaion layer for [OpenSSL](https://www.openssl.org) and for [Arm Mbed TLS](https://github.com/ARMmbed/mbedtls).

+### MbedTLS

+The crypto adapter for Mbed TLS is small and simple.
+The adapter allocates no memory and as far as I know Mbed TLS internally also allocates no memory.
+It is a good choice for embedded use.

+It makes use of the 1.0 version of the PSA cryptographic API.
+No deprecated or to-be-deprecated functions are called (an older t_cose used some deprecated APIs).

+It is regularly tested against the latest version 2 and version 3 of Mbed TLS, an implementation of the PSA crypto API.

+Confidence in the adaptor code is high and reasonably well tested because it is simple.

+### OpenSSL

+The crypto adaptor for OpenSSL is about twice the size of that for Mbed TLS because the API doesn't line up well with the needs for COSE (OpenSSL is ASN.1/DER oriented).
+Memory allocation is performed inside OpenSSL and in the crypto adaptaion layer.
+This makes the OpenSSL crypto library less suitable for embedded use.

+No deprecated or to-be-deprecated APIs are used.

+There are several different sets of APIs in OpenSSL that can be used to implement ECDSA and hashing.
+The ones choosen are the most official and well-supported, however others might suit particular uses cases better.
+An older t_cose used some to-be-deprecated APIs and is a more efficient than this one.
+It is unfortunate that these APIs (ECDSA_do_sign and ECDSA_do_verify) are slated for deprecation and there is no supported alternative to those that work with DER-encoded signatures.

+t_cose is regularly tested against OpenSSL 1.1.1 and 3.0.

+There are no known problems with the code and test coverages for the adaptor is reasonably good with the exception of the fan out of all the possible memory allocation failures.
+(Ideally there would be a test case for the failure of every single memory allocation, but this is difficult to implement.
+The code should handle them all correctly.

 ## Building and Dependencies